GluuFederation/docs-oxd-prod/docs/sources/redis-configuration/index.md

 1. Download and install [Redis](https://redis.io/topics/quickstart) on local server.

-1. Start different instance of Redis server on different ports (say 6379, 6380, 6381 and 6382) using below commands each on different terminal windows:
+1. Start different instance of Redis server on different ports (say 6379, 6380, 6381 and 6382) using below commands each executed on different terminal windows:

     ```
     redis-server --port 6379